mamnuya/Selfish-Notes/README.md

 If a file existing with the desire output file name, it will be appended to upon the "quit" command.
 If a file does not already exist with the desired output file name, a new file will be created then appeneded to.
 This is a great way to record entries per day by assigning an output file name by day, or record entries over a longer period of time.

 #### Input and Output Files
 If a user desires to edit a previous session's generated output file, they can use the previous output file to be used as in input file.
-However, the output file generates with a number preceding every entry (ie. (#) example entry).
-Therefore, the (#) would need to be removed to prevent number overlap, and the input file tag format must be maintained.
+The cleanInput() method will remove any numbers preceding an entry ((#) example entry).
+Therefore, the (#) would need to be removed to prevent number overlap, and the input file tag format will be inserted maintained.

 #### What's Next?
 This version can be adapted for future versions.
 The following improvements can be made:
-1. Including a command line prompt to clean the (#) on an output file's entries AND include input file tags <start ?><end ?> to reuse a previous session's output file as an input file.
+1. Allow user's to create their own categories beyond quotes, actions, affirmations, and journal entries.
-2. Allow user's to create their own categories beyond quotes, actions, affirmations, and journal entries.
+2. When using previously generated output files as input files, check input file for indications of previously generated output file.
+If there are NO indications, exit the cleanInput() method.